gabsalvo/HackEd/README.md

 ## Project Structure

-**HackEd** is developed as a classic web app with an Angular frontend.
+**HackEd** is developed as a web app (PWA) with an Angular frontend.
 The project utilizes various languages and technologies, including:

 - Angular
 - TypeScript